lguzzon-scratchbook/synckit/docs/guides/getting-started.md

 SyncKit is a production-ready sync engine that makes building local-first applications trivial.
 No vendor lock-in, true offline support, and automatic conflict resolution—all in a ~58KB gzipped bundle.

-> **What you'll build:** A todo app that works offline, persists data locally, and is ready for real-time sync (coming soon)—in just 5 minutes.
+> **What you'll build:** A todo app that works offline, persists data locally, and syncs in real-time with a server—in just 5 minutes.
 >
-> **v0.1.0 Note:** This version focuses on local-first storage and persistence.
-Network sync and cross-tab synchronization are planned for future releases.
+> **v0.1.0 Note:** This version includes local-first storage, persistence, and network sync with WebSocket.
+Cross-tab synchronization is planned for a future release.

 ---